 Penetrating Damp

-- Damp patches on internal walls that remain damp
+- Damp patches at any level on internal walls that don’t dry

 - Moss growth on external walls